JetBrains/kotlin-native/COCOAPODS.md

 ### Update Podfile for Xcode

-Kotlin requires some Podfile changes to work correctly with Xcode:
+Kotlin requires Podfile changes to work correctly with Xcode:

 * If your project has any Git, HTTP, custom Spec repository dependency, you should also specify the path to the Podspec in the Podfile.